 - Zoned sleep technology encourages spinal alignment

 - Pocketed coils target pressure points

-The Nest Big Kids Bed can support up to 120 pounds, ensuring the bed lasts beyond childhood into the teen stage.
-The Nest Bedding Big Kids Bed only weighs between 30 to 40 pounds, making it a great option for top bunks.
+The Nest Puffin, formerly known as the Big Kid Bed, can support up to 120 pounds, ensuring the bed lasts beyond childhood into the teen stage.
+The Nest Bedding Puffin only weighs between 30 to 40 pounds, making it a great option for top bunks.